nymtech/nym/documentation/operators/src/nodes/setup.md

 Every `exit-gateway` mode is basically an `entry-gateway` with NR (Network Requester) and IPR (IP Packet Router) enabled.
 This means that every `exit-gateway` is automatically seen as an `entry-gateway` but not the opposite.

+Gateway operators can check out the performance, connectivity and much more in our new tool [harbourmaster.nymtech.net](https://harbourmaster.nymtech.net/).

 To determine which mode your node is running, you can check the `:8080/api/v1/roles` endpoint.
 For example:
 ```
 # for http